ZafranShah/SwinT-fairSIM-and-knowledge-transfer/README.md

 computational overhead.

 The SIM microscopy datasets which were used during this work can be downloaded through this link: [Link will be uploaded soon]

+## Installation:

+This implementation requires the Tensorflow-GPU2.5 version.
+To avoid package conflicts, we recommend you to create a new environment by using our provided environment.yml file.
+To create a new environment please run the following script:

+>  conda env create -f environment.yml